Tokenizer.Estate Blog

 Periodic re-KYC and the silent expiry problem

 Most jurisdictions require re-verification of holders at intervals defined by risk category, typically 12 to 36 months for standard retail and shorter for higher-risk profiles.
-Gofaizen & Sherle's guidance on commercial real estate tokenization stresses that the obligation falls on the issuer or its delegated administrator, not on the holder.
+The obligation falls on the issuer or its delegated administrator, not on the holder.
 A holder who ignores a re-KYC request is still on the cap table and still owns the token; the issuer is the one who fails its AML obligations if the verification lapses.
-The operational answer is to wire re-KYC into the same transfer-eligibility check that ERC-3643 uses for new transfers: an expired verification automatically disables the wallet's ability to receive new transfers and triggers a managed remediation flow before the next distribution.
+The operational answer is to wire re-KYC into the same transfer-eligibility check the permissioned standard uses for new transfers: an expired verification automatically disables the wallet's ability to receive new transfers and triggers a managed remediation flow before the next distribution.

 Tax documentation across jurisdictions

 Tokenized real estate generates US 1099 forms for US holders, K-1s where partnership structures are used, CRS reports for participating jurisdictions, and a long list of local equivalents.
-InnReg's compliance review of tokenized real estate documents how the same holder can require three or four parallel tax outputs depending on residency and the structure of the SPV.
+The same holder can require three or four parallel tax outputs depending on residency and the structure of the SPV.
 Generating those documents requires holder data that the on-chain ledger does not contain (tax IDs, residency declarations, beneficial ownership statements), and that data has to be refreshed at the same cadence as the KYC file.

 Compliance drift

 The slow failure mode is drift: each individual lapse looks minor, but eighteen months of accumulated lapses can produce a cap table where a double-digit share of holders has stale verification, missing tax forms, or undeclared residency changes.
-Legal Nodes' practitioner notes on real estate tokenization treat this as the dominant year-two risk for issuers who treat compliance as a one-time setup rather than a continuous workflow.
+This is the dominant year-two risk for issuers who treat compliance as a one-time setup rather than a continuous workflow.
 The cure is staffing, not technology: a named operations owner with a calendar, not a dashboard.

 Liquidity, Secondary Transfers, and Year-One Failure Modes